 Light aircraft traditionally fly using Visual Flight Rules (VFR) - the pilot must be able to see where they’re going.
 Larger aircraft can fly VFR, however they also have avionics, GPS and autopilot technology.
 This allows them to fly preassigned flight paths in conditions where pilots cannot see, using Instrument Flight Rules (IFR).

-The Otago Regional Rescue helicopters and pilots fly IFR (single pilot) on routes designed specifically for rescue helicopters throughout the region.
+The Otago Southland Rescue helicopters and pilots fly IFR (single pilot) on routes designed specifically for rescue helicopters throughout the region.
 These routes enable the rescue helicopter to fly in weather that would otherwise prevent the mission being carried out.
 Many missions that would previously have been impossible because of low cloud can now be responded to greatly reducing the number of occasions on which weather conditions prevent a response.

 IFR routes (to and from Dunedin Public Hospital or Dunedin Airport) include: